 Donated real property held for sale is stated at fair market value at the date of donation.
 Fair market values are adjusted periodically if values materially decline.
-Periodic fair value appraisals are made as deemed necessary based upon economic conditions and management's discretion to determine whether the real estate is impaired.
+Periodic fair value appraisals are made as deemed necessary based upon economic conditions and management's discretion to determine whether the value of the real estate is impaired.